Theo is a tech junkie constantly looking for the next big thing.

 These headphones currently retail for about $75.99 unless you are able to catch a Dodocool sale.
 For this price, I definitely say it is on the more affordable end of wireless headphones.
 If brand does not matter too much for you, then these headphones will get the job done.

 I don't really have any major dislikes.
 I think the labelling of the left and right sides could have been done in a neater fashion than the huge letters inside the ear muffs.
 I felt hat was definitely unnecessary.
-Also not a big deal, but I would've like to see the charging port be a USB-C variant instead of micro-USB.
+I would've like to see the charging port be a USB-C variant instead of micro-USB.
+However, this is not a big deal.

 As the end of the day, these headphones are a must bring for any long commutes I do.
 The hard case offers great protection for on the go use and the battery life is more than sufficient to last a longer than usual workday.